rcauvy/MSFT-Studio-Recommensations/README.md

 ## Results

-Q. What attributes are the most correlated with gross profit?
+### What attributes are the most correlated with gross profit?

-### Visual 1
 ![graph1](./images/corr_viz.png)

-Q. What does the relationship between production budget and profit look like?
+### What does the relationship between production budget and profit look like?

-### Visual 2
 ![graph2](./images/scatter_viz.png)

-ROI?

-### Visual 3
+### What about budget versus ROI?
 ![graph3](./images/scatter_viz2.png)

-Q. Are Profits Impacted By Release Month?
+### Are Profits Impacted By Release Month?

-### Visual 4
 ![graph4](./images/bar_viz.png)

-Q. What genres should be prioritized?
+### What genres should be prioritized?

-### Visual 5
 ![graph5](./images/bar_viz2.png)

-Should certain genres be released at different times of the year?
+### Should certain genres be released at different times of the year?

-### Visual 6
 ![graph6](./images/stacked_viz.png)

 Q. Who are the key film crew members behind the top box office hits?

-### Visual 7
+### Who are the key film crew members behind the top box office hits?
 ![table1](./images/top_dir.png)